DMPRoadmap/roadmap/SECURITY.md

 ## Reporting a Vulnerability

 If a security vulnerability is discovered, please do not create an issue in this repository.
-Contact us directly at dmptool@ucop.edu instead.
-Let us know as much information as possible including screenshots and or videos of the vulnerability.
+Please use the [GitHub Advisory feature](https://github.com/CDLUC3/dmptool/security/advisories) to contact us about the vulnerability.
+Please include screenshots and/or a video of the exploit.